LennartFr/ALFTrading/README.md

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/Compound-Interest-Calculator.png" witdh=500>

 ## Active investment vs. passive investment
 Active investing refers to an investment strategy that involves ongoing buying and selling activity by the investor.
 Active investors purchase investments and continuously monitor their activity to exploit profitable conditions.
 Active investing is highly involved and goes under the name of Day Trading.
+And stay away from Day Trading for the simpe reason that ou will not beat the market as a day trader.

+Passive investent on the other hand refers to ivestors whu buy a set of shares and then keep them for years and decades.

-## You can not beat the market, at least not regularly.
+## You can not beat, i.e. outperform the market, at least not regularly.

 Given enough time, the stock market will inveriably go up, given the fact that most economies will grow over time.
 A rorolaggy it thay it’s  well neigh impossible to beat the market over time.
 In fact, only a tiny percentage of professional investors are able to do so with at least some degree of consistency.
 It is not impossible for you to find one of these superprofessionals and invest with him or her, or to become one of those investors yourself.
 But it’s incredibly unlikely.

-## Day Trading, don't even think of doing it.

 Day trading is speculation in securities, specifically buying and selling financial instruments within the same trading day, such that all positions are closed before the market closes for the trading day.
 You will not make mnoney Day Trading so don't even think about

 ## Major components of the trading system:

-A key component in the global financial industry is the Stock Exchange, such as the New York Stock Exchange, the Nasdaq Stock Exchange also in New York City. and the Tokyo Stock Exchange, the,Shanghai Stock Exchange and Hong Kong Stock Exchange
+A key component in the global financial industry is the Stock Exchange, such as the New York Stock Exchange, the Nasdaq Stock Exchange also in New York City. and the Tokyo Stock Exchange, the,Shanghai Stock Exchange and Hong Kong Stock Exchange, etc.

 # Stock Indexes
 Stock Indexes help investors compare current price levels with past prices to calculate market performance.